 |Mature Trans Sisters (MTS)|

-A social drop-in group for mature trans women to get together, talk and learn, share resources and enjoy a hot meal.
+Mature Trans Sisters is a social group for trans women and femme-identified non-binary folks that runs online.
 The group is collectively run by participants, supported by facilitators.
 There is a different activity each week.

 |Mind Your Mind|